EVOLV Tour XL Plus

 Although not the lightest, some other features improve the portability of the XL Plus.
 It has screw-in folding handlebars and the interior telescoping stem is squared off, so it won’t rotate inside making your handlebars off-center as can happen with rounded stems.

-The XL Plus has an index finger throttle trigger and hand lever-operated brakes.
+The XL Plus has an index finger trigger throttle, much like a EY3 LCD throttle, and hand lever-operated brakes.
 The hard rubber handle grips have set screws that prevent them from turning as you’re riding and feel ultra durable.
-The handlebars are wider than most electric scooters and the stem has an adjustable height from 30 inches to a maximum of 40.2 inches—one of the tallest deck to handlebars heights we’ve seen.
+The handlebars are wider than most electric scooters and the stem has an adjustable height from 30.0 inches to a maximum of 40.2 inches—one of the tallest deck to handlebars heights we’ve seen.

 Although we really like the cockpit, the screw-in folding handlebars have a tendency to loosen while riding.
 The right handlebar came loose pretty quickly during the range test after riding for only a few minutes.
 This is a common occurrence in this type of mechanism and annoying, but not a safety hazard.

 On the left handlebar are button controls for the lights and a loud horn.

 Over the right handlebar, the LCD cockpit display provides speed, mode, time and battery readouts.
 It also retains your mode settings, so you don’t have to reset every time you power on and off.

 To access the P-settings, start with the scooter powered off, then hold down on the power and mode buttons simultaneously.

 The Tour XL Plus comes with a front headlight, button-sized deck lights and a rear tail light.
 The deck lights illuminate acrylic tubes on either side of the deck.
 To turn on the front and rear lights, push the light button.
 To activate the deck lights, long-press the mode button on the LCD display.